Biri Larosa Protected Landscape and Seascape: Biodiversity

 The protected area faces threats from coral quarrying, blast fishing, and illegal cutting of mangroves.

 Mythology

 Biri is a sacred place for the Waray people since ancient times.
-They believe that Biri is the home of the goddess, Berbinota, who was initially a beautiful mortal woman who ruled the area's vicinity.
-Stories say that enchanted beings kidnapped the mortal Berbinota in an attempt to make her their ruler, which eventually led to her enthronement as a goddess.
+They believe that Biri is the home of the goddess, Berbinota, who was initially a beautiful mortal woman who was the ruler of the area's vicinity.
+Stories say that enchanted beings kidnapped the strong mortal Waray ruler Berbinota in an attempt to make her their immortal ruler, which eventually led to her enthronement as a goddess.
+The rock formations of Biri, now protected by Berbinota, were made during the battle of the Waray gods.
+Ever since, Berbinota became the sea goddess guarding the rocky temples.
+In some instances, tourists have claimed to have photographed an extraordinarily beautiful woman on the island, which many attribute as a manifestation of Berbinota.

+Berbinota is also attributed to saving locals from starvation.
+In one case, several years ago, when the people of the area suffered from starvation after a calamity, a cargo ship containing rice and other agricultural products ran aground on the island for mysterious reasons.
+The food inside the ship was afterwards distributed to the locals for free, while the ship's mysterious grounding during a calm sea was attributed to Berbinota.

+Locals view highly of Berbinota, and have guided tourists to respect her rock temple and the island, and to not make loud noises.
+They also believe that everything one does in the area is seen by the goddess.